MiczFlor/quicz-means-quiz-markdown/docs/readme.md

 This will

 1. read the file `example-quicz.qcz`

-This will create a json file of the quicz content.
+2. convert it to JSON
+3. save the output to `example-quicz.json`

-I decided to go through json as a *master* format.
+I decided to go through json as a *master* format for any conversion to other formats.